Major Contract

 Under Delivery

-Inland Rail - Beveridge to Albury
+Inland Rail - Beveridge to Albury - Tranche One

 The Beveridge to Albury section of the Inland Rail project is the only section traversing Victoria.
-The project comprises the upgrade of existing structures along 262 kilometres of existing rail corridor – the North East Rail Line (NERL) – between Beveridge and the Victoria-NSW border at Albury, to enable the operation of double-stacked freight trains.
+The project comprises the upgrade of existing structures at 12 sites along 262 kilometres of existing rail corridor – the North East Rail Line (NERL) – between Beveridge and the Victoria-NSW border at Albury, to enable the operation of double-stacked freight trains.

 • track lowering